 Using models in math help to connect math to the real world.
 This can come in diagrams, situations, objects, pictures, word problems, and more.
 When students must model mathematics, they often have to dive deeper into the subject.
 Deeper knowledge will lead to more advanced mathematical thinking.

 Fluency is often a reading education term, but it comes up in math as well.
 Computational fluency is the ability to do computations efficiently to not slow down in other parts of the math problem.
 Remember when you had to memorize your multiplication tables?
 Your teacher did this to improve your computational fluency to do more complex math problems with ease down the line.
 Working towards computational fluency is the perfect time to use worksheets.
 But you must get your students to see the big picture with this one, or it will just feel like busywork.

 When your students understand how math concepts are connected, they go beyond just completing math procedures.
 This linking will allow knowledge to be built over time.
 One way to do this is by helping them understand why they are doing the procedure.
 So students need to understand the procedure and why they do the procedure.
 It may take longer, but your students will be better equipped to apply their knowledge to more advanced problems.

 Students can complete worksheets online using TeacherMade.
-TeacherMade converts all of your PDF and paper worksheets into online interactive assignments.
-It’s easy to get started.
-Simply upload your assignment, and get to work.
-Your assignment becomes the background of your new digital worksheet.
-You can put questions anywhere on the document.
-If you can use PowerPoint, you can create a TeacherMade assignment.
+Convert PDF and paper worksheets into online interactive assignments.
+Upload your assignment, and get to work.
+Your file becomes the background of your new digital worksheet.
+If you can use PowerPoint, you can create a TeacherMade online worksheet.

 You may think that all online worksheets leave out math functionality, but TeacherMade has you covered.
 Read on to see what types of math tools TeacherMade offers.
 Go ahead and bookmark this post so you can refer back to it later!